digitalbricklayer/dubdub2com/content/project/assault-on-st-manvieu.md

 This project doesn't require a huge amount of painting as I already have most of the models.
 Just need to fill in a few gaps.

 As you can see this will be a very short project.
 The longest part of it will be waiting for the parts to arrive from [Baccus 6mm]({{< ref "/supplier/baccus-6mm" >}}).
+The German sniper is going to be a slight problem.
+I haven't been able to find a sniper model from either Baccus 6mm or 2D6 so I'm going to need to use a non sniper model instead.
+I'll see if I can find a rifleman and his buddy and use that instead.
+Two models on a base instead of the usual four.